makerdao/community/governance/votes/Executive Vote - August 2, 2023.md

 ### Enhanced Dai Savings Rate (DSR) Activation

-As per this successful governance [poll](https://vote.makerdao.com/polling/QmcTRPLx), the Stability Scope has been amended to include an [Enhanced Dai Savings Rate (EDSR)](https://mips.makerdao.com/mips/details/MIP104#3-2-2-enhanced-dai-savings-rate-edsr-).
-To achieve this, the DSR will be updated if this executive proposal passes.
+As per this successful governance [poll](https://vote.makerdao.com/polling/QmcTRPLx), the Stability Scope has been amended to include articles describing an [Enhanced Dai Savings Rate (EDSR)](https://mips.makerdao.com/mips/details/MIP104#3-2-2-enhanced-dai-savings-rate-edsr-).
+To meet the requirements set by these articles, the DSR will be updated if this executive proposal passes.

-- Increase the DSR by 4.81% from 3.19% to **8%**.
+- The DSR will be increased by 4.81% from 3.19% to **8%**.

 Please review the forum [thread](https://forum.makerdao.com/t/request-for-gov12-1-2-edit-to-the-stability-scope-to-quickly-implement-enhanced-dsr/21405) for more information about this change.